Purchasing Agent II

 Procures a variety of supplies, equipment and services for assigned customers and, at times, airport tenants.

-Reviews incoming requisitions for proper format and checks that approval has been obtained, description of materials/services is clear, and dollar amount is within scope of Unit's operations.
+Reviews incoming requisitions for proper format, relevant documents, and checks that approval has been obtained, description of materials/services is clear, and dollar amount is within scope of Unit's operations.

 Assists requestor to develop appropriate language prior to soliciting bids on items/services requested.
 Uses a variety of solicitation and purchasing methods, such as Request for Quotation (RFQ), Request for Proposal (RFP), Invitation for Bid (IFB), oral solicitation and calls against Blanket Purchase Agreements (BPAs).

 Determines schedule for procurement process, generates required documentation, and responds to basic questions about contracting issues.
-Coordinates with the COTR to amend contracts based on offeror questions.
+Coordinates with the COTR to amend contracts, as needed.

-Reviews and provides feedback to COTR on Statement of Work (SOW) for service/ maintenance contracts.
+Reviews and provides feedback to COTR on Statement of Work (SOW) for contracts.

 Uses various automated databases, guides, and lists to determine potential sources for purchases.